Federal Leasing

 Federal Acquisition Regulations (FAR's) form the basis of the Terms & Conditions that are attached to and/or referenced in Federal agency's P.O.'s (Order for Supplies and Services).
 The "Terms & Conditions" can be quite extensive and will detail almost of every aspect of the transaction and the agreed-to payments.
 It is not unusual for there to be some "give and take" in the finalization of terms and conditions.
 Contracting officers seem to have a fairly wide range of discretion on certain issues within certain agencies.
 First Capital will need to see the actual order to know what issues may need further clarification etc. (We may also suggest the application of Terms and Conditions currently defined under existing GSA contracts)

-LTOP or LWOP?
 Key Issues For Federal Transactions

 Federal Leasing Is Cash Flow Positive!

-We would be pleased to work directly with the appropriate contacting officers (or with you and the contracting officer, as you see fit) to work through ALL of these details.
+We would be pleased to work directly with the appropriate contracting officers (or with you and the contracting officer, as you see fit) to work through ALL of these details.
 It can be a very easy process when everyone is pulling in the same direction.

 police car & equipment leasing quote